RarelyCharlie/rarelycharlie.github.io/hierotest.md

 </p>

 ### Demonstration
 For a demonstration, press the Demo button.
-It displays this coded text: `M17 G43 [D21/D36] N5 G17 [Q3 X1/N1]` The English translation is, "*The Sun is in the sky.*" The conventional modern pronounciation is something like, "**"
+It displays this coded text: `M17 G43 [D21/D36] N5 G17 [Q3 X1/N1]` The English translation is, "*The Sun is in the sky.*" The conventional modern pronounciation is something like, "*yew rgh em pet*" (but no one really knows what ancient Egyptian sounded like).

 <button id="demo" onclick="demo()">Demo</button>